Post written by Kristin Stern, Marketing & Communications Manager.

 Will you join Quinn and the museum as we strive to be sustainable?

 Sustainability is a core value at Fort Collins Museum of Discovery.
+The vision of the museum is to inspire inquisitive thinkers and encourage responsible stewardship of the future.
 Throughout the museum, we talk about stewardship – of self, community, and environment; how our small actions impact the world around us in ways both large and small.

 Below are some steps that you can take to recycle in your home to be sustainable. #AmericaRecyclesDay #BeRecycled